South Bend International Airport: Rail

-The South Shore Line commuter rail runs from South Bend Airport station to Millennium Station in Chicago, with express services taking 1 hour and 55 minutes.
+The South Shore Line commuter rail runs from South Bend International Airport station to Millennium Station in Chicago, with express services taking 1 hour and 55 minutes.

-There is discussion of relocating the station either to a different side of the airport, or to the city's downtown.
+There are plans to relocating the station either to a different side of the airport via a new alignment.

 Bus

-South Bend Transpo Route 4 connects the airport with downtown South Bend six days a week, with full schedule Monday through Friday and a reduced schedule on Saturday.
+South Bend Transpo Route 4 connects the airport with downtown South Bend six days a week, with a full schedule Monday through Friday and a reduced schedule on Saturday.
 There is no service on Sunday.